You are here:

 Council is calling on the entire community to be

 vigilant and continue to reduce their water usage.
-Critical level water
+Emergency level water

 restrictions will be in place for all residents, across all villages and towns,

 both rural and urban, from the 19 December, 2019.
 Residents will be

 required to use no more than 80 litres of water per person per day – around 8 household (10 litre), buckets.
 Water restrictions are just one way Council is